Meet the OIE Staff

 Kristina Jin Powell, Associate Director of Multicultural Alumni and Parent Engagement and Special Projects in the Office for Equity and Diversity, joins Bates after working for seven years in study abroad international education at the Council on International Education Exchange (CIEE).
 Most recently she managed an Admissions and Enrollment team, working with college undergraduate programs.
 While at CIEE, she worked on a variety of projects including creating a framework for and developing a multimillion dollar alumni donor program to increase access for underrepresented students to study abroad.
 Originally from New York, Kristina is a graduate of Bowdoin where she studied Anthropology and Sociology.
 In her spare time she’s kept busy playing, chasing, and exploring with her 2-year old son, Shannon.
 She can be reached at: email@example.com.

 Yara Abdelhady, SPARQ!
-Peer & Educator, is a sophomore from Egypt.
+Peer Mentor & Educator, is a junior from Egypt.
 Yara is excited about being a part of SPARQ! because they want to take positive action towards making the campus more inclusive.
-Yara is also co-president of Outfront and SPJP while also enjoying their spare time learning and advocating around Middle Eastern politics, philosophy, football (not the American kind), and scuba diving.
+Yara enjoys their spare time learning and advocating around Middle Eastern politics, philosophy, football (not the American kind), and scuba diving.

 Deshun Peoples, SPARQ!
-Peer, is a junior Studio Art and Rhetoric double major and Chinese minor.
-Last year as a Queer Peer Mentor in the OIE I was able to help my mentees explore identity and navigate transitioning to college.
+Peer Mentor, is a senior Studio Art and Rhetoric double major and Chinese minor.
+In his sophomore year, as a Queer Peer Mentor in the OIE, he was able to help his mentees explore identity and navigate transitioning to college.
 Having gone through the coming out process almost entirely from Bates’ campus, Deshun understands how significant our Bates experiences are in shaping who we become as individuals.
 As a mentor, he was absolutely honored to have walked with several mentees through the coming out process-arguably one of the hardest things you’ll ever have to do a a queer person-and to this day, Deshun has yet to know a greater joy.